buurzx/talib/README.md

 Talib provides easy access to indicators, oscillators and several utility functions.

-It's currently a work in progress; updates will be pushed on a regular basis.
+It's currently a work in progress.